midwesternrodent/midwesternrodent.github.io/content/post/self-hosted-print-server/Local-only Webprint on a Raspberry Pi.md

 ### Adding Users

-Now is an important time to mention that savapage is [free as in libre](https://www.savapage.org/docs/licenses/), not free as in beer.
+Now is a good time to mention that savapage is [free as in libre](https://www.savapage.org/docs/licenses/), not free as in beer.
 They do [allow permanent visiting status to instances with 10 or fewer users](https://www.savapage.org/docs/manual/ch-community.html), for home use this is just fine.
-If you are an institution however and need more licenses, or you just want to support a quite frankly excellent project, or would like support from them, you can find the information on subscribing [here](https://wiki.savapage.org/doku.php?id=subscription).
+If you are an institution however and need more licenses, or you just want to support a quite frankly excellent project, you can find the information on subscribing [here](https://wiki.savapage.org/doku.php?id=subscription).

 Unless you want to hook up savapage to ldap, creating users is as easy as adding them under the "users" tab on the admin panel.
 Since I'm using this for home I'm just giving every user every role since I don't really need to lock it down.